 - 10.1.1.
 The estimate of net carbon removal following the quantification of CORCs (see equation 5.1) shall be accurate and precise. - 10.1.2.
-Accuracy and precision depend on the uncertainty associated with the processes and data inputs involved in quantification of GHG emissions and the resulting net carbon removal from the implementation of the ocean storage of biomass activity.
+Accuracy and precision depend on the uncertainty associated with the processes and data inputs involved in quantification of GHG emissions and the resulting net carbon removal from the implementation of the Marine Anoxic Carbon Storage activity.